 In modern graphic design, as in modern art, rules are made to be broken.
-Creativity cannot be stymied by archaic do’s and don’ts.
+Creativity cannot be stymied by archaic ‘dos and donts’.
 But the rules (like the tools and media) must be mastered before they can be challenged creatively and effectively.
-For example, Pablo Picasso had a better understanding of human anatomy than most medical doctors.
+For example, Michelangelo had a better understanding of human anatomy than most medical doctors do!

 Design of an art book is entirely different from publication or advertising graphic design.
-The “Ten Commandments” en force in our studio did not come from a college textbook.
-Rather, they were distilled from actual comments from our clients as well as some of the top designers whose visions we helped make reality.
+The principles summarized below did not come from a college textbook.
+They were distilled from actual comments from our clients whose vision we helped make reality.

-- The design of the book never competes for attention with the featured art.
-It only compliments it.
+- The design never competes for attention with the featured art.
+It must only compliment it.

-- For the art to speak the text must step backwards.
+- For the art to speak, we force the text to step backwards.
 Using grey text instead of black generally helps create an elegant environment for the images.

 - We avoid exuberant fonts.
 Page numbers, headers and footers must be unobtrusive or absent.
 Type does not run over images.